FPGAwars/apio/COMMANDS.md

     apio create --board alhambra-ii
     apio create --board alhambra-ii --top-module MyModule

-  [Note] This command only creates a new 'apio.ini' file, rather than a complete and buildable project.
+  [NOTE] This command only creates a new 'apio.ini' file, rather than a complete and buildable project.
 To create complete projects, refer to the 'apio examples' command.